 The Oil & Gas properties comprise the 20% participating interest in the Lidsey Oil Field, in the United Kingdom and the 10% participating interest in the Brockham Oil Field, also in the United Kingdom.
-During 2015, the Company reclassified these participating assets as Oil & Gas properties from the previous classification as exploration and evaluation assets.

-The Directors have carried out an impairment review as at 31 December 2015, and determined that an impairment charge is not currently required.
-The Directors based this assessment on continuing production from Brockham and Lidsey, and the operational optimisation that is ongoing to improve operational efficiencies.
+The Directors have carried out an impairment review as at 31 December 2016, and determined that an impairment charge is not currently required.
+The Directors based this assessment on continuing operational work schedules that are ongoing to improve operational efficiencies.

-Notes forming part of the financial statements for the year ended 31 December 2015 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2016 (Continued)